kayzenkayzen/IdukayRNProgrammingTest/README.md

 yarn test
 ```

 Additional to the unit tests, I'm using snapshots to get more control when any code modification reflects UI changes.
-You will be alerted when any snapshot don't match and will show you the differences.
+You will be alerted when any snapshot doesn't match and will show you the differences.
 If you want to confirm the changes and update the snapshots to pass the tests run:

 ```